-Canada’s largest province by population, Ontario has a global reputation for food quality and access to over 460 million North American consumers through the North American Free Trade Agreement (NAFTA) that has nearly tripled trade between Canada and the U.S. The agriculture, agri-food and beverage sector is one of Ontario’s top employers with 740,000 jobs.
-More than 110,000 people in Ontario work directly in agri-food processing.
+Canada’s largest province by population with over 13.4 million residents is known for its reputation for food quality and access to over 460 million North American consumers through the order United States-Mexico-Canada Agreement (USMCA) that has nearly tripled trade between Canada and the United States.
+The agri-food and beverage sector are one of Ontario’s top employers with over 860,000 jobs.
+More than _106,000 people in Ontario work directly in agri-food processing.

-Researchers, innovators and employees have built Ontario’s stellar reputation for sustainable sources of agricultural raw materials, state-of-the-art automated food processing methods and world-class food safety standards.
-Ontario agri-food companies tap into a renewable resource of annual graduates from more than 55 university and college programs from 25 institutions concentrating on agriculture, food science, nutritional science and culinary arts.
+Research, innovators and employees have built Ontario’s stellar reputation for sustainable sources of agricultural raw materials, state-of-the-art automated food processing and world-class food safety standards.
+Ontario agri-food companies tap into a renewable resource of annual graduates from more than 55 university and college programs from 25 institutions concentrating on agriculture, food science, nutritional science and the culinary arts.

 The Ontario Food Cluster benefits from Canada’s high R&D and economic profile.
 Canada is the first G20 member to have made itself a tariff-free zone for manufacturers by eliminating tariffs on inputs, machinery and equipment.

 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) gives companies operating in Canada preferential access to one of the largest trading blocs in the world, including key markets in Asia and Latin America.